 Considering 20 dB power step is not testable due to its large MU, we propose to adopt 14 dB for the power step size as below.

-Proposal 1A: Adopt PUMAX for the testing level (high level), and 14 dB for the power step size in FR1 EVM including symbols with transient period.
-Adopt the values in Table 1 and Table 2 for MTSU and TT, respectively.
+Proposal 1A: Adopt 11.5 dBm for the testing level (high level), and 14 dB for the power step size in FR1 EVM including symbols with transient period.
+Adopt 8.4 % for MTSU value, and adopt TT value of 3.1 % for 64QAM and 3.6 % for 256QAM, respectively.

 Alternatively, the same MU as general EVM test case is available, if high level and low level are measured separately in different measurement occasions like general ON/OFF time mask test case.
 Note that this approach has a disadvantage of doubling test time.